reddit/devvit/devvit-docs/versioned_docs/version-0.10/capabilities/realtime.md

 - `onMessage` - called every time a message is received on a channel
 - `onSubscribed` - optional hook to be informed when channel has connected
-- `onUnSubscribed` - optional hook to be informed when channel has disconnected
+- `onUnsubscribed` - optional hook to be informed when channel has disconnected

 ```tsx
 // Defined within render function of an experience post